elixir-lang/elixir/lib/elixir/pages/mix-and-otp/supervisor-and-application.md

 Our supervisor has a single child so far: `KV.Registry`.
 After we define a list of children, we call `Supervisor.init/2`, passing the children and the supervision strategy.

 The supervision strategy dictates what happens when one of the children crashes. `:one_for_one` means that if a child dies, it will be the only one restarted.
 Since we have only one child now, that's all we need.
-The `Supervisor` behaviour supports many different strategies and we will discuss them in this chapter.
+The `Supervisor` behaviour supports several strategies, which we will discuss in this chapter.

 Once the supervisor starts, it will traverse the list of children and it will invoke the `child_spec/1` function on each module.